Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 [“But not your children.
 It ends now you know about it.
 And in time… you will have many children, I think.
 And your children will have many *many* children.
 In time, lots of humans will be stronger for it.
 You cannot Take back what the Core-tie owe you, so make some good out of the bad.”]

 Julian sighed, and returned to English.
 “That’s the thing.
-I’m here, bein’ a survival expert---and I love it!
+I’m here, bein’ a survival expert - and I love it!
 But now I’m doing exactly *what they made me for.”*

 “And that is problem?”